 Our fiscal quarter ends on the Saturday nearest the end of the quarter-ending month.
-The first quarter of fiscal 2023 and fiscal 2022 both contained 13 weeks.
+The second quarter of fiscal 2023 and fiscal 2022 both contained 13 weeks.
+The first six months of fiscal 2023 and fiscal 2022 both contained 26 weeks.

 In the opinion of management, all adjustments, which are of a normal and recurring nature, necessary for a fair presentation of the results of interim periods have been made.
 All inter-company transactions and balances have been eliminated.
 The unaudited consolidated financial statements presented herein include the accounts of our wholly owned subsidiaries.
 Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-The results of our operations for the three months ended August 27, 2022 are not necessarily indicative of the results that may be expected for the fiscal year ending May 27, 2023.
+The results of our operations for the six months ended November 26, 2022 are not necessarily indicative of the results that may be expected for the fiscal year ending May 27, 2023.

-As described in Note 1, Description of the Company and Note 7, Segment Reporting, in the first quarter of fiscal year 2023, the Company made certain changes to its reporting structure and the Company began reporting its financial performance based on four operating and reportable segments.
-The new Green Energy Solutions segment has been carved out of our Power and Microwave Technologies segment.
-For comparability purposes, the results for fiscal 2022 were adjusted to reflect the presentation of the new GES segment.
+As described in Note 1, Description of the Company and Note 7, Segment Reporting, the Company began reporting the results for its new Green Energy Solutions ("GES") segment in the first quarter of fiscal 2023 due to its focus on the power applications that support the green energy market.
+The GES segment has been carved out of our existing Power and Microwave Technologies ("PMT") segment.
+Accordingly, the Company is reporting its financial performance based on four operating and reportable segments.
+The results for fiscal 2022 presented herein were adjusted to reflect the presentation of the new GES segment separately from the PMT segment.
 Refer to Note 7, Segment Reporting, for additional information on the changes in operating and reportable segments.

-The financial information contained in this report should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended May 28, 2022, which was filed on August 1, 2022.
+The financial information contained in this report should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended May 28, 2022, which was filed with the SEC on August 1, 2022.